alexis-tassone/alexis/README.md

 # 🏛️ Alexis Tassone
 **Data Operations Analyst | Mathematics & Statistics Specialist**

-> [cite_start]Detail-oriented Data Analyst with a foundation in probability and statistical modelling from the University of Toronto[cite: 4, 24, 26]. [cite_start]Passionate about transforming messy data into reliable, actionable insights through rigorous documentation and structured problem-solving[cite: 5, 7].
+> Detail-oriented Data Analyst with a foundation in probability and statistical modelling from the University of Toronto.
+Passionate about transforming messy data into reliable, actionable insights through rigorous documentation and structured problem-solving.

 ---